aidsrentfree/aidsrentfree.github.io/docs/eudule-repository.md

 **Vorkosigan Saga by Lous Mcmaster Bujold**

-- Cordelia's Honor | 1.1 MB
+- Cordelia's Honor, 1.1 MB
-- The Warrior's Apprentice | 578.9 kb
+- The Warrior's Apprentice, 578.9 kb

 **World of the Five Gods by Lois McMaster Bujold**

-- The Assassins of Thasalon | 482.2 kb
+- The Assassins of Thasalon, 482.2 kb
-- The Curse of Chalion | 932.4 kb
+- The Curse of Chalion, 932.4 kb
-- Paladin of Souls | 841.7 kb
+- Paladin of Souls, 841.7 kb

-**The Hunger Games Series by Suzanne Collins | 1.6 MB**
+**The Hunger Games Series by Suzanne Collins, 1.6 MB**

 - The Hunger Games
 - Catching Fire
 - Mockingjay

-**Divergent Series by Veronica Roth | 1.7 MB**
+**Divergent Series by Veronica Roth, 1.7 MB**

 - Divergent
 - Insurgent